jamesrharwood/srqr/items/units_of_study.md

 id: units-of-study
 title: Units of study
 ---
-**Number and relevant characteristics of participants, documents, or events included in the study; level of participation.**
+Number and relevant characteristics of participants, documents, or events included in the study; level of participation.

+## Read more

 Authors should describe the participants, documents, or events included in the study (the units of study).
 The sampling item (Item 8) describes the target or ideal participants, documents, or events selected for the study.
 By contrast, Item 12 focuses on description of the actual participants, documents or events included in the study.
 Authors should describe how the actual participants, documents, or events differ from the targeted sample, why these differences may have occurred, and how this might affect the findings.